Agentic OS.

 Concurrent-agent evals

-Most teams write single-agent test suites.
-Multi-agent ones expose race conditions, ordering bugs, and cost regressions that single-agent tests can't see.
-The harness for answering "does this system still work with 5 of these running at once?"
+Most teams test one agent at a time.
+Running them together exposes the timing bugs, ordering bugs and cost spikes that single-agent tests can't see.
+This answers "does this still work with 5 running at once?"

-• A concurrent-execution test harness that runs your agents in parallel under realistic load
+• A test harness that runs your agents in parallel under realistic load

-• Automatic detection of race conditions and ordering violations
+• Automatic detection of timing and ordering bugs

-• Cost regression alerts when an agent change pushes per-task spend up
+• Alerts when an agent change pushes per-task spend up

-• Integration into your CI so the suite runs on every PR, not on demand
+• Wired into your CI so the suite runs on every change, not on demand